 The oldest IEEE 802.11b defines transmission in 2.4GHz range using 1-11 Mb/s.

 IEEE 802.11a defines speed 6-54Mb/s in 5GHz range and IEEE 802.11g in the same range as 802.11b with speed 1-54Mb/s (different signal modulation in the same frequency range).

-Devices in 2.4GHz range are permited by General Licence and do not require
+Devices in 2.4GHz range are permitted by General License and do not require

 - Why 802.11g throughput is 10Mb/s only (instead of 54Mb/s)?

-This speed cannot be achieved - unlike metalic networks where 100Mb/s may
+This speed cannot be achieved - unlike wired networks where 100Mb/s may

 be really used.